galfas/statistic-service/README.md

-# This project provides a statistic.
+# This project provides a statistic services,

-##It will store and summarise the api statistics.
+###This project should be used for external api's, in order to understand how is their behavior.
+It will store and summarise the api statistics.

+###tecnology
 This project is built in java 8 with spring boot and use an in-memory repository.

 ## Testing
 The project comes ready with an instance of Gradle wrapper.
-To run the tests for the project execute the following command from within the project's root directory:
+To run the tests for the project execute the following command from the project's root directory:

 ```
 ./gradlew clean test integrationTest testAcceptanceLocal -i